Togarmah & the Koreas

 New Century Version

-14 “‘People of Beth Togarmah traded your goods for work horses, war horses, and mules.
+‘People of Beth Togarmah traded your goods for work horses, war horses, and mules.’

-This verse today, with a modern application, is revealing a people who are economically and technically advanced; producing machinery and transport for industry and arms weaponry.
+This verse is a past reference to when Koreans were one people.
+Though with a modern application today, it reveals a nation who is economically and technically advanced; producing machinery and transport for industry as well as military arms and weaponry.

 Ezekiel 38:6 English Standard Version, translates as quoted by Hoeh.